smadichetty/DIP_Project/README.md

 The similarity scores for each of these operations were then shown with the corresponding images of the datasets in the feature-wise GUI.
 The ability to view the structural properties of the query image to those of the dataset images proves helpful in terms of assessing the morphological likeness and disparity.
 The results demonstrate that the system can perform detailed image analyses and enables good content-based image retrieval.

-How to Run Morphological Matching Application in MATLAB Online
+ Running Morphological Matching Application in MATLAB Online

 Prerequisites

 Before running the application in MATLAB Online, ensure the following requirements are met:

 1. MATLAB Online Access
 •	Access MATLAB Online through your MathWorks account.
 •	A valid license for MATLAB is required (academic or commercial).